Scientific Name

 Origin

-This succulent is a popular hybrid with unknown parentage.
+Sempervivum 'Dea' is a popular hybrid of unknown origin and parentage.

 Description

-Sempervivum 'Dea' is a beautiful small succulent plant that forms large tight rosettes of fleshy leaves that vary in color from green to pink or burgundy, depending on the season and growing conditions.
-The rosettes grow up to 6 inches (15 cm) in diameter, producing many offsets, spreading out, and creating a ground cover.
+Sempervivum 'Dea' is a beautiful small succulent plant that forms large, tight rosettes of fleshy leaves that vary in color from green to pink or burgundy, depending on the season and growing conditions.
+The rosettes can reach a diameter of 6 inches (15 cm) and produce many offsets that spread out, creating ground cover.

 Mature rosettes produce a short spike of pink, star-shaped flowers in summer.
 They die after flowering.